amethyst/amethyst/book/src/concepts/system.md

 ## The setup method

-Systems have a method called setup which is called a single time, before the any of the system runs.
+Systems have a method called setup which is called a single time, before any of the system runs.
 Here is how to use it:
 ```rust,ignore
     fn setup(&mut self, res: &mut Resources) {